- What is a Board Meeting?

 5. Record important points and action items and have a secure filing / archiving scheme

 All relevant materials about the meeting such as signed contracts, amendments to policies, documented decisions, must be filed or archived in a secure storage facility, whether they are electronic/digital files or physical paper documents.
-Electronic/digital files should be filed with proper security measures like encryption or password-enabled folders and access control; on the other hand, paper documents should be filed in cabinets and in a room secured by good-ole lock and key.
+Electronic/digital files should be filed with proper security measures like encryption or password-enabled folders and access control; on the other hand, paper documents should be filed in cabinets and a room secured by good-ole lock and key.

 Your board meetings can be your team’s biggest concern or biggest asset – make them as productive and beneficial as possible and reap the benefits.
 Read more posts like this from Company Registration Online.